dsaw/MyCodingDocs/Python/PythonDocsTut.md

 			* Class variables shared by all instances in a class.
 			* Instance variables are only unique to each instance.
 			* Remember, a mutable object for a class variable has got quirks.
-		* Data attributes override method attributes for the same name, to prevent name conflicts
+		* Data attributes override method attributes for the same name, to prevent name conflicts.
+A convention should be used to avoid confusion
+		* The first argument is called __self__ of any method.
+Not necessary that the attribute be a function be defined in the class body.
+		* ## Inheritance
+			* Base class should be defined in a scope containing the derived class definition.
+			* _class derivedClass(BaseClass):
+				pass_
+			* Derived method will override base class methods of the same name.
+All methods are virtual
+			* _BaseClassName.methodname(self,arguments)_ will help call superclass method to extend the behaviour.
+			* Two functions to work with inheritance. _isinstance()_ to check an instance's type. _issubclass()_ to check class inheritance.